Garment Care Guide

 Linen is a sturdy material that can absolutely be machine washed, though feel free to handwash if you’re that way inclined.
 We highly recommend washing in cold water on a gentle machine cycle, with a mild detergent to protect the fibres.Follow these simple rules and your linens will hold their own, so no need to worry about shrinkage - eesh.
 Some pieces will soften and mould to the body, with others the colour may fade slightly but that’s all part of the look am-I-right.

 Hang your linen flat or hang it up when it’s damp – that way, there’s no need to pull out the ol’ iron.
 But, if you’re one of those ‘unique’ folks who love domestic chores or have an item that really needs pressing, iron while the fabric is still damp using the medium-hot steam setting.
 If your hej hej is a dark vibrant colour (yes please) or has a print or embroidery, flip her over and press it on the reverse side.

 Store your linens in a cool, dry place, avoid icky plastic bags and cardboard boxes.
 Linen has inbuilt insect-repellent properties (snazzy, we know) so you should have nothing to fear with those pesky moths.
 When you take linen out of storage, give it a good airing and a little hug.
 Naw, isn’t that nice.

 Take care of your knitwear and she’ll take care of you.
 If possible air out your knitwear to remove odour and dust.
 Wool has self cleaning properties and the less you wash it the better.

-Cashmere falls into the ominous hand wash only category.
+Knitwear falls into the ominous hand wash only category.
 We recommend a cold hand wash with a mild wool wash detergent, but it can also be dry cleaned.

-Then fold up in your hej hej linen garment bag for safe keeping.
+Then fold up into a garment bag for safe keeping.
 If you don’t want to hang mothballs in your wardrobe a natural alternative is hanging rosemary.